 The default chassis setup consists of a comfy and sophisticated full air suspension with adaptive dampers, while MAGIC Ride CONTROL swaps in coil springs.

 Standard and Optional Features

-Every S-Class model comes standard with a navigation system, a Burmester AM/FM/CD/SiriusXM stereo system, a panorama sunroof, heated seats, leather upholstery, a rearview camera, full LED exterior and interior lighting, a power rear window sunshade and adaptive highbeam assist and 18-inch alloy wheels.
+Every S-Class model comes standard with a navigation system, a Burmester AM/FM/CD/SiriusXM stereo system, a panorama sunroof, heated seats, leather upholstery, a rearview camera, Bluetooth connectivity, full LED exterior and interior lighting, a power rear window sunshade, adaptive highbeam assist and 18-inch alloy wheels.